vncnz/heimdallr/README.md

 **For Developers:** The clock system is built around the ClockTrait, making it easy to extend or create custom clock styles.
 Fork the project and experiment with your own designs!

+## Security warning feature

+Heimdallr is also a lightweight, hardware-aware security monitor for Linux that ensures your microphone and camera are never active without your knowledge.

+Unlike standard desktop indicators that rely solely on software notifications, Heimdallr operates on a zero-trust model, as close as possible to the kernel and the hardware.
+It cross-references high-level PipeWire events with the absolute truth of the Linux kernel (/proc filesystem).

+### Why

+While many laptops have a hardware-wired LED for the camera, most microphones have no physical indicator.
+Furthermore, sophisticated software can sometimes bypass firmware-controlled LEDs.
+Heimdallr acts as your digital "status light" for these peripherals.

+Most software indicators only show what the sound server (PipeWire/PulseAudio) reports.
+Heimdallr detects "stealth" processes that access your hardware directly via ALSA or V4L2, bypassing standard security layers.

+### How

+By monitoring the physical RUNNING state of your audio cards in /proc/asound and checking accesses to your mic and camera devices in /dev, Heimdallr eliminates false positives from "suspended" apps while catching actual recording in real-time.

 ## TODOs

 - ~~Optional ratatoskr:~~ Done!